-Here's an example of a research article that MIGHT have written (a short version).
+Here's a shortened example of a research article that MIGHT have been written.

-DISCLAIMER: This article is not written by Stanley Milgram, but is meant as an example of a research paper in psychology that someone might have written after conducting the first Milgram-study.
-It's written for educational purposes.
+DISCLAIMER: This article is not written by Stanley Milgram, but is intended as an example of a psychology research paper that someone might have written after conducting the first Milgram-study.
+It's presented here for educational purposes.

 Normally you would use double spacing in the paper.

 --- START OF EXAMPLE ---

 [Page 1 - text aligned in the center and middle of the page]